-Soil tilth is a function of soil texture, structure, fertility, and the interplay with organic content and the living soil organisms that help make-up the soil ecosystem.
+Soil tilth is a function of soil texture, structure, fertility, and the interplay with organic content and the living soil organisms that help the soil ecosystem.

 Gardening in Colorado can be a challenge due to poor soil tilth.
-Sandy soils hold little water and nutrients, while some Colorado soils are rocky and shallow.
+Sandy soils hold little water and nutrients.
 Along Colorado's Front Range, many soils are clayey and compact readily.
 These soils may have poor drainage, which may lead to salt problems.
 Due to low soil oxygen levels, root systems are typically shallow, reducing the crop's tolerance to drought and hot windy weather.

 Special attention to soil management is the primary key to gardening success.
 While gardeners often focus their attention on insect and disease problems, a large number of plant problems begin with soil conditions that reduce the plant's vigor.

-Many gardeners give attention to the soil's nutrient content by applying fertilizers.
+Gardeners often address the soil's nutrient content by applying fertilizers.
 However, fertilization is only one of the keys to a productive garden.